Frequently Asked Questions

 CIOOS identifies and adopts EOVs based on the recommendations from the Science Committee.
 The Committee considers national needs and the variable’s adoption through the Global Ocean Observing System (GOOS) for international integration.

-CIOOS is an initiative of the federal government through Fisheries and Oceans Canada (DFO) and the Marine Environmental Observation, Prediction and Response (MEOPAR) Network.
+CIOOS is funded by Fisheries and Oceans Canada (DFO) with support from the Tula Foundation and the Marine Environmental Observation and Prediction Network (MEOPAR).
 We invite individuals, organizations, or businesses to contribute to CIOOS and join the collaboration.
 Be part of Canada’s ocean future—contact us at firstname.lastname@example.org for more information.

 CIOOS is free for data consumers.
 Data providers should engage with your Regional Association to discuss your data holdings and to assess the steps for integration.